quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 retransmitted, unless a RESET_STREAM frame or another RELIABLE_RESET_STREAM frame was sent for the same stream (see {{multiple-frames}}).

+When retransmitting RELIABLE_RESET_STREAM frames for the same stream, the seder MUST NOT change the Application Error Code, the Final Size, or the Reliable Size.

+If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

 # Resetting Streams

 When resetting a stream, the node has the choice between using a RESET_STREAM